mdmen/Comics-Zone-Multiverse/README.md

 ## Technical features

 - Custom game engine
-- Can be rendered using 2D Canvas, WebGL or HTML/CSS
+- Can be rendered using WebGL, WebGPU, 2D Canvas or HTML/CSS
-- Gamepad support
+- Keyboard/Gamepad support with key bindings
+- ...

 ## License